FrogCounters/SimpliFeed-ML/README.md

 - AWS Lambda
 - AWS API Gateway

-I initially wanted to access/deploy the model through the HuggingFace Inference API, however it re-initialises the model each time you call the inference and doesn't store the model instance after calling it the first time (You can bypass this by subscribing to HuggingFace Pro).
+We initially wanted to access/deploy the model through the HuggingFace Inference API, however it re-initialises the model each time you call the inference and doesn't store the model instance after calling it the first time (You can bypass this by subscribing to HuggingFace Pro).
 This means that waiting times can approach 1 minute, which is way too long.

-Hence, I decided to deploy through AWS which initialises model and.
+Hence, we decided to deploy through AWS which initialises model and.
 The Deployment process can be split into 4 smallerparts :

 1. General AWS Configurations
 2. AWS Sagemaker